 There is regular communication between the District and the Colleges.
 The chancellor, vice chancellors, and college presidents meet weekly at Chancellor's Cabinet to dialogue on College needs and District support.
 The District website connects with the College's websites to provide pertinent information for employees, students, and the public.
 The chancellor communicates with the college presidents via regular meetings, phone calls and emails to ensure timely responses to issues and concerns.
-The chancellor has an open-door policy that enables students, faculty, and staff to voice their concerns and opinions on issues that affect the operations of the Colleges and the District.
+The chancellor has an

-&lt;sup>134 Evidence- MP Program plans
+140 Evidence- MP Program plans